CubsResearch/data-engineer-exercise/README.md

 - Game metadata (Date, time, venue ID/name)
 - Team info (IDs, names)
 - Score
-- Number of pitches/plays in the game
+- Number of pitches in the game
 - Name/ID of batter with highest exit-velocity hit of the game

 You will notice while exploring the API that this is a very small subset of the available data.
 While you can explore and feel free to store anything else you find interesting, we are looking spefically for the above items.